 “…boasting of his brinkmanship — the art of bringing us to the edge of the nuclear abyss.”

-Consequently, the brinkmanship strategy gained prominence during the Cold War, where it was associated with the pervasive risk of a global nuclear conflict.
+Consequently, the brinkmanship policy gained prominence during the Cold War, where it was associated with the pervasive risk of a global nuclear conflict.
 Essentially, this strategy involved setting demands and being unwilling to compromise about them, under the assumption that the other side will fold, rather than risk escalating the situation.

 The danger in this case lies in the fact that the other side might choose not to fold, which could lead to a cycle of continuous escalation, that would eventually culminate in a disaster.
 As one study on the topic states:

 “This nuclear game of ‘chicken’ is called brinkmanship.”